Home Bureaucracy Jaipur discom reaches its lowest, gives shock to chief secretary

 Jaipur discom reaches its lowest gives shock to chief secretary

-Hours after chief Sudhansh Pant instructed for uninterrupted supply and made collectors and Discom officials accountable, posh colony of Jaipur – Malviya Nagar – suffered heavy power fluctuations in the midnight causing severe inconvenience to consumers.
+Hours after secretary Sudhansh Pant instructed for uninterrupted supply and made collectors and officials accountable, posh colony of – Malviya Nagar – suffered heavy power fluctuations in the midnight causing severe inconvenience to consumers.

 In the 15 sector of the colony, consumers experienced severe voltage fluctuations resulting in damaging of electrical appliances including air conditioners and refrigerators.